Workshops for Children and Adults

 Allegheny Ukulele Kollective Workshop

-7:30 pm; Westminster Hall, State College Presbyterian Church
+4:00 pm; Martin Room, State College Presbyterian Church

 The Allegheny Ukulele Kollective welcomes players of all abilities and of all ages!
 New to the ukulele?
 Never picked one up but want to try?
 Come on down and join us!
 We’re always sure to bring extra ukes to our jams for just such an occasion.